-A list of other services available can be found at: https://sapec.ku.edu/resources.
+A list of other services available can be found at KU's Sexual Assault Prevention & Education Center website.

 Supportive Measures

 The Office of Civil Rights & Title IX (OCRTIX) provides information and written notification about its ability to use supportive measures to assist either party.
 The University will provide these supportive measures if the party requests them and they are reasonably available, regardless of whether the reporting party chooses to file a criminal complaint or a Formal Complaint with OCRTIX and regardless of whether the reporting party chooses to participate in any type of investigation.
 Examples of supportive measures include, but are not limited to, contact restrictions ("no contact order"), academic measures such as schedule changes or extension of due dates, alternative housing placement, alternative work schedules/locations, course schedule changes, transportation, legal assistance, student financial aid assistance, health and mental health support, visa and immigration assistance, and course withdrawal/load reductions.